flaviendelangle/blog/src/markdown-pages/ssr.md

 ---
 ### Recap

-Managing your data in a SSR application can be quite hard, especially if your global structure is not adapted.
+Managing your data in a server side rendered application can be quite hard, especially if your global structure is not adapted.
 In the last year, we came to the following conclusions :

 1) If your data can be determined at build time, use **publicRuntimeConfig**
 2) For static data, use **React.createContext** and generate data in *_document.js* or *_app.js* to avoid inconsistencies